 - pasta roller (oitonal)

 - 2 large eggs

-- Sift 225g (8oz) flour and 1/½-1 tsp salt into a pile on the worksurface or into a mixing bowl.
-Make a well in the centre and drop in 2 eggs and 2 tbsp olive oil.
+- Sift 225g (8oz) flour and 1/½-1 teaspoon salt into a pile on the worksurface or into a mixing bowl.
+Make a well in the centre and drop in 2 eggs and 2 tablespoon olive oil.

 - Beat the eggs together with a fork gradually drawing in the flour as you do so.
 Continue mixing until the mixture starts to come together to form a dough.
 Then use your hands to finish mixing to a firm dough adding a little extra water if required or a little more flour if the dough is very sticky.

 - Knead the dough thoroughly for about 10 minutes The dough should be pliable but not sticky.

 - Cover and allow to rest for 30 minutes before using as required

 - Strong flour with a high gluten content makes the best pasta but if you are rolling by hand you may find it easier to use plain flour.

 - The dough needs to be sufficiently kneaded to stop it breaking when being rolled out.
 If you are using a machine to roll the pasta you can reduce the amoun of kneading as this can be done by passing the dough through the rollers several times.

 - Fresh pasta cooks quicker than dried.
 Tagliatelle about 3-5 minutes in boiling water.
 Stir gently as it is easily broken.